MorpheusAIs/Docs/Guides/Code Contributor Weights Guide.md

 Lets take for example the coding work being done on the Compute Proofs for the network.

 In this case there are coders bidding to design, implement, and test the Yellowstone proposal's "Decentralized Router".
-Say the winning bid is 1,000 weights to contribute the code.
+Say the winning bid is 100,000 weights to contribute the code.
-If there are 10 developers involved, each would earn 100 weights.
+If there are 10 developers involved, each would earn 10,000 weights.

-Given there are already almost 20,000 weights for existing Coders, this would constitute an additional 5% of the Coding weights.
+Given there are already almost 2,000,000 weights for existing Coders, this would constitute an additional 5% of the Coding weights.
-The new total weights are 21,000 in total and the per weight payout in year 1 would be 0.16 MOR per day, per weight (3,456 divided by 21,000).
+The new total weights are 2,100,000 in total and the per weight payout in year 1 would be 0.0016 MOR per day, per weight (3,456 divided by 21,000).
-So in this example the Compute coding for 1,000 weights has an implied value of 164.57 MOR per day.
+So in this example the Compute coding for 100,000 weights has an implied value of 164.57 MOR per day.
 Which equals 60,068 MOR over the first year (less with the decay rate).
-Presuming the same $20 per MOR as in the example above that would value this Code contribution at $1,201,360 USD.
+Presuming the $20 per MOR price that would value this Code contribution at $1,201,360 USD.
 Over 10 developers that is a reward of $120,136 USD worth of MOR over the period of the 1st year.

 This is really helpful to understand as it demonstrates the great value to Coders who provide their Contributions to the Morpheus network.